Twitter Instagram

 How much does it cost to play?

 It costs £2 per line to play Lotto.
+This enters your numbers into both rounds of a draw night.

 Can you play Lotto from outside the UK?